 Vasileios Betsakos studied classical literature at AUTH.
 In his postgraduate studies, he studied the moral and political philosophy of Aristotle.
 His doctoral research focused on the reception of Aristotelian philosophy by Byzantine theology and philosophy.

 He worked in Secondary Education from 1998 to 2021.
 From 2005 to 2015 he taught Philosophy and Classical Philology at AUTH as a contract employee (PD 407/80).
 For three years (2016-2019) he was a member of the Collaborating Scientific Staff of Hellenic Open University.

-His research interests focus on Aristotelian philosophy (physics, ethics, politics) and on its reception by ecclesiastical writers.
-For the last two years he has been studying the political discourse of ancient Greek writers, in the context of writing a study of the same title.
+His research interests focus on Aristotelian philosophy (physics, ethics, politics).
+For the past two years, he has been studying the political discourse of ancient Greek writers, in the context of writing a study of the same title.